 A group of citizen scientists, nurses, and researchers are asking for help to raise money to pay processing costs to obtain homicide reports from Medical Examiners around the state of Texas.
 Maternal Homicide goes under-reported on death certificates.
 We have to find new ways of uncovering these murders so we can take action to prevent them.

 Tracy Schott shared this link with me today.
 It is to her documentary on pregnancy and domestic violence.
 It is amazing.
-I strongly recommend watching it with students, colleagues, and friends.
+The link is good for 14 days.
+Share widely!

 The US is one of 8 countries where maternal mortality is worsening while child mortality is improving.
 What is going on?